tboie/universal_breakbeat_phreaker/README.md

-# Universal Rhythm and Sound Discovery
+# Universal Rhythm and Sound Mutator

 ## Goal
 - Create and explore rhythms and sounds